Supernova-cyber/learngit/readme.txt

 Git is a distributed version control system.
-Git is a woderful tool.
+Git is a wonderful tool.
 Git is free software.